ibm-cloud-docs/assistant/skill-add.md

 - **Dialog skill**: Uses Watson natural language processing and machine learning technologies to understand user questions and requests, and respond to them with answers that are authored by you.

 - **Search skill** ![Plus or Premium plan only](images/plus.png): For a given user query, uses the {{site.data.keyword.discoveryfull}} service to search a data source of your self-service content and return an answer.

-  You can add a search skill to an assistant as the only skill or you can add a search skill to an assistant that has a dialog skill associated with it.
-You cannot add a search skill to an assistant that only has an actions skill.

   Only users of Plus or Premium plans can create this type of skill.
   {: important}